naqiboqi/equipmentdrone/README.md

 #### To-Do
 -------------
 - [ ] Add seeking to media controls
-- [ ] Complete battleship implementation
+- [ ] Host bot on a computer that is not my daily driver
-- [ ] Host the bot with Docker
+- [X] Complete battleship implementation